Christian Heffernan

-Christian Heffernan (born June 15, 1978, in London, Ontario) is a former professional Canadian football wide receiver who played for the Toronto Argonauts of the Canadian Football League.
+Christian Heffernan (born June 15, 1978) is a Canadian former professional football wide receiver who played for the Toronto Argonauts of the Canadian Football League.
 Heffernan played CIS football for the Western Ontario Mustangs.
-Heffernan is now the Senior House Advisor of Wedd's House at Upper Canada College.
-He also teaches mathematics and coaches the varsity football and Basketball team.
+Heffernan is the Senior House Advisor of Wedd's House at Upper Canada College.
+He also teaches mathematics and coaches the varsity football and basketball team.
 He also played Major League Baseball in the Atlanta Braves farm system for 4 seasons.